developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 ---

 ## Overview
 Enterprise Keyboard is a alternative keyboard for Android devices with specialized capabilities designed specifically for the workplace.
-In addition to the features of stock Android keyboard, Enterprise Keyboard has the ability to add industry-specific dictionaries, user-programmable function keys, switch quickly between languages and collect and input scanned data directly into an application.
+Adding on features provided by the stock Android keyboard, Enterprise Keyboard enhancements include the ability to add industry-specific dictionaries of terms, program keys, switch quickly between languages and collect and input scanned data directly into an application.

 Some of the Enterprise Keyboard's specialized capabilities include: